A person who acts on the behalf of another based upon instructions of another.

 A person with a special or unique authority to bind the principal to a specific task.

-The sub-agent may also bind the agent or the principal in tort or contract.
+- Will bind the A&P in tort or contract.

-An independent contractor is not considered an agent of the person, but the designation of independent contractor is not dispositive.
+- An independent contractor is not considered an agent of the person.

 Burden of proof of agency.